pronskiy/phpup/README.md

 > [!WARNING]
 > **Under heavy development**
-> Currently, this is an MVP, and only macOS aarch64 is supported.
+> Currently, this is an MVP, and only macOS and linux are supported.

 ## Installation